Latest update

 Progress against extreme poverty in Uganda is being severely undermined by the global food crisis.
 The ripple effects of COVID-19, the war in Ukraine, drought and poor harvests have caused food prices to soar and livelihoods to dissipate.
 Ugandan children in poverty are at significant risk of malnutrition which has serious consequences for their growth and development.

-Our Ugandan church partners remain committed to serving the physical, spiritual, emotional and relational needs of vulnerable children.
+Our Ugandan church partners remain committed to serving the physical, spiritual, socio-emotional and cognitive needs of vulnerable children.
 With your support, they are bringing urgent relief where it’s needed most as well as providing sustainable solutions to fight hunger long-term, such as developing home gardens, improved farming techniques and more.

 Watch the latest update below from our church partners in Uganda.